BjornFJohansson/ypkpathway/ypkpathway/data/nb_template_pYPKa_ZE_insert.md

 	pYPKa_ZraI  = pYPKa.linearize(ZraI)
 	pYPKa_EcoRV = pYPKa.linearize(EcoRV)

 The insert sequence is read from a local file.
+This sequence was parsed from the ypkpathway data file.

 	ins = pydna.read("{tp}.gb")

-Design primers for the terminator promoter.
-The primers has specific tails in order to produce a SmiI and a PacI restriction site in the EcoRV cloning position.
+The insert sequence is read from a local file].
+This sequence was parsed from the ypkpathway data file.

 	fp_tail = "ttaaat"
 	rp_tail = "taattaa"

+Design primers for the terminator promoter.
+The primers has specific tails in order to produce a [SmiI](http://rebase.neb.com/rebase/enz/SmiI.html) and a [PacI](http://rebase.neb.com/rebase/enz/PacI.html) restriction site in the EcoRV cloning position.

 	fp, rp = pydna.cloning_primers(ins, fp_tail=fp_tail, rp_tail=rp_tail)

-Primers are given the following names:
+Primers are given the names below.
+These primers are included in the primer list in the end of the [pathway notebook](pw.ipynb) file.

 	fp.id = "{tp}fw"
 	rp.id = "{tp}rv"

-	print(fp.format("fasta"))

-	print(rp.format("fasta"))
+	print(fp.format("tab"))

+	print(rp.format("tab"))

-PCR to create the insert.
+PCR to create the insert using the newly designed primers.

 	prd = pydna.pcr(fp, rp, ins)